- What is Manitoba Flour?

 The higher the protein, the higher the potential rise.
 This organic unbleached flour is a full point higher in protein than other national brands, so you can depend on it for consistent performance and lofty, beautiful yeasted bread and pizza.

 Whole wheat flour is made from milled red wheat grains where the bran, germ, and endosperm are grounded to make it.
-It is a healthy pizza option since it is rich in fiber and nutrients.
+It is a healthy pizza option because it is fiber and nutrient-rich.

 Use it to make your whole wheat pizza recipe, which has a nutty taste.
 Despite having high gluten content, it rises slowly due to the germ and bran present.